Ukrainian-Australian Association NT

 uaant.org.au is a complete community website for the Ukrainian-Australian Association NT, an incorporated association based in Darwin.
 It needed to do more than look good.
 It needed to actually work — accepting members, collecting donations, handling questions, and running quietly without anyone having to maintain it.

 The core site is built on Next.js and deployed on Vercel — the same zero-maintenance approach we use for our own team pages.
 No server to manage, no hosting bill, nothing to patch.
-But on top of that foundation, we added the operational layer the association actually needs.
+But on top of that foundation, we added the operational layer the association actually needs: payments, membership flows, donations, Telegram communication, and a practical AI assistant that can answer from UAANT's own content.

 Square payments: memberships and donations